 CellaVision's strategy is to establish strategic alliances with global players in medical technology.
 CellaVision operates through distributors in all markets.
 This means that CellaVision's future expansion depends on successful distributors.
-The company mainly distributes its products through the primary hematology companies in the world; Sysmex, Beckman Coulter, Siemens Healthcare Diagnostics, Abbott, Horiba, Biospecifix and Boule.
-CellaVision is dependent on their successes in the field of hematology, where CellaVision's products are marketed.
-Even though CellaVision has well-functioning and extensive contractual relationships with its distributors, these partnerships can be terminated.
-There is no guarantee that the distributor will sign a new agreement with CellaVision.
-Discontinued cooperation with a major distributor could have a negative impact on CellaVision's sales and earnings.
-All contracts are non-exclusive and run for 2-3 years.
+Our main market channel operates through Sysmex, where there is a long-term strategic partnership agreement.
+In addition to this, sales are made through other distributors within hematology and other related areas.
+Despite CellaVision having well-functioning and extensive contractual relationships with the distributors, these collaborations can be terminated.
+There is no guarantee that the distributor will enter into a new agreement with CellaVision.
+Terminating a partnership with a distributor could have a negative impact on CellaVision's turnover and results.
+The current partnership agreement with Sysmex lasts until the year 2038.